-What is auto insurance?
+What is car insurance?

 Do I need car insurance?

 Car insurance is required in all states, except New Hampshire (New Hampshire still requires financial responsibility if you cause an accident, so you'll still want to be properly insured).
 If you drive without insurance, you could get a fine, have your license revoked, or even go to jail.
-Don't panic!
-If you buy with Progressive, we won't ever sell a policy that doesn't meet your state's requirements.
-And yes, most other insurers will do the same.

 - Damage to other cars